AyeshaSahar/Socio-MERN-App/README.md

 # Socio-MERN-App

-- It's a social media app that allows you to create, del, edit, search and like a post!
+- It's a social media app that allows you to perform all CRUD operations!

 ### **For installation:**